GunomeMidare/central-atc/docs/setup-central-check-system.md

 > [!IMPORTANT]
 > Remember, if you use this option, you <mark>cannot execute local ATC checks</mark> in the current system.
 If you use this option, ATC findings and results can only be displayed in SAP GUI.
 Access using ATC tools in the Eclipse-based ABAP Development Tools is then only possible by performing checks from connected development systems.

+> [!Note]
+> With this ATC use case, the current system takes on the role of the Central Check System and is automatically the ATC master system.
+For remote access, the Central Check System must provide RFC destinations for each system to be checked.